 Delegates can submit Dioxin 2018 abstracts in two formats: a one page abstract or a short paper which is optional.
 A one page abstract should have up to 600 words; (please, click here to view a one page abstract template), and will be published on a symposium USB stick.
 A short paper consists of a four pages (please, click here to view a four pages abstract template), and will be published on a USB stick and can be published in the 2018 volume of the Organohalogen Compounds (http://dioxin20xx.org/ohc_database_search.htm).
 Students applying for a Otto Hutzinger Award must submit a four pages short paper and for students attending the Pre-Symposium Students Sessions only a one page abstract is required.

 The official format of an oral presentation is via projector using Microsoft PowerPoint (see PowerPoint template).
 Other formats will not be accepted.
 Due to time restrictions, presenters will not be allowed to connect their own computers to the data projectors at the Symposium.
-All presenters must load and test their presentations in the Audio Visual Preview Room the day prior their session (it should be sent also in advance by e-mail to (link will be provided from June 1, 2018) but not later than August 1, 2018).
+All presenters must load and test their presentations in the Audio Visual Preview Room the day prior their session.
 Rehearsals and editing will not be allowed on the Symposium computers.

 A selection of hotels with rooms available at reduced rates for the DIOXN 2018 participants will be posted.
 Cheap rooms in a dormitory style accommodation – located very close to the Old Town Kraków area – will be available for students who will participate in the Pre-Symposium Student Session and the core Symposium.